goauthentik/authentik/website/blog/2023-03-07-becoming-openid-certified-why-standards-matter/index.md

 Unfortunately, it also quite common for clients to deviate from these standards, often requiring special behavior that is customized to be specific to one or more implementations.
 One example that we had this issue with in the past is VMware's vCenter.

-They introduced "Identity federation" in [Version 7](https://blogs.vmware.com/vsphere/2020/04/vsphere-7-new-generation-vsphere.html), but explicitly only supported Microsoft's ADFS identity provider.
-However under the hood, this was using OIDC, which ADFS has supported for a while.
+VMWare introduced "Identity federation" in [Version 7](https://blogs.vmware.com/vsphere/2020/04/vsphere-7-new-generation-vsphere.html), but explicitly only supported Microsoft's ADFS identity provider.
+However, under the hood vCenter was itself actually using OIDC, which ADFS has supported for a while.

 Of course for us, ADFS being the only supported solution wasn't great, and I was very curious to see if ADFS was _actually_ required.
 With the OIDC implementation that authentik had at the time, we didn't get very far.
 Logins would fail with a very cryptic error message, and since this was unsupported territory, there wasn't much we could find to help us figure out what was wrong.